Content Navigation

 Purpose of Form

-Complete Form 940-V if you’re making a payment with Form 940.
+Complete Form 940-V if you’re paying your balance due on Form 940 by check or money order.
 We will use the completed voucher to credit your payment more promptly and accurately, and to improve our service to you.

 Making Payments With Form 940

-Use Form 940-V when making any payment with !
-Form 940.
-However, if you pay an amount with
+Use Form 940-V if you’re paying your balance ! due on Form 940 by check or money order.
+CAUTION However, if you pay an amount with Form 940

 Specific Instructions

 Box 1—Employer identification number (EIN).
-If you don’t have an EIN, you may apply for one online by visiting the IRS website at www.irs.gov/EIN.
+If you don’t have an EIN, you may apply for one online by going to www.irs.gov/EIN.
 You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
-If you haven’t received your EIN by the due date of Form 940, write “Applied For” and the date you applied in this entry space.
+If you haven’t received your EIN by the due date of Form 940, write “Applied For” and the date you applied in this

 Box 2—Amount paid.
 Enter the amount paid with Form 940.